Erden Kosova is a Turkish art critic and curator based in Istanbul and Berlin.

 Erden Kosova is currently writing a monograph about the artist Cengiz Çekil in cooperation with Rampa Gallery, Istanbul.
 He is also on the editorial board of the e-journal red-thread.org, a publication project focusing on social critique and art theory from Eastern Europe, South Caucasia and the Middle East.

-Erden Kosova is an Artists at Risk (AR)-Resident at AR-Berlin, hosted in cooperation with Apartment Project and funded by the “Weltoffenes Berlin” programme of the Berlin Senate.
-The AR Secretariat is generously funded by Kone Foundation.
-Artists at Risk (AR) is a programme of Perpetuum Mobile (PM).
+Erden Kosova is an Artists at Risk (AR)-Resident, hosted in cooperation with Apartment Project at AR-Berlin.
+The AR-Network is curated by Perpetuum Mobile (PM) and is coordinated by the AR-Secretariat, co-funded by Kone Foundation.
+This residency is funded by the “Weltoffenes Berlin” programme of the Berlin Senate.